toss/es-git/docs/ko/reference/functions/isValidReferenceName.md

 Ensure the reference name is well-formed.

-Validation is performed as if `ReferenceFormat.AllowOneLevel` was given to [`normalizeReferenceName`].
+Validation is performed as if `ReferenceFormat.AllowOnelevel` was given to `normalizeReferenceName`
 No normalization is performed, however.

 ## 매개변수